 Fusion science is still in the exploratory phase.
 While much research focuses on devices in the shape of a torus (doughnut), called tokamaks, spherical torus machines have recently emerged as an innovative example of fusion confinement.
 Spherical tori, smaller than conventional devices (tokamaks), offer particular advantages.
 For example, the construction and operating costs are lower and the physics parameters are more easily controlled.
 This leads to greater understanding of plasma behaviours, in particular with regard to the crucial issue of plasma stability, steady-state, and other aspects.
 Continued R&D focussing on alternative approaches such as spherical torus devices is needed in order to accelerate knowledge of fusion science and realisation of fusion power.

-The aim of the Implementing Agreement for Co-operation on Spherical Tori (ST IA) is to contribute to the scientific and technology knowledge of plasma confinement by strengthening co-operation among spherical torus research programmes and facilities worldwide.
+The aim of the ETI focusing on spherical fusion devices (ST) is to contribute to the scientific and technology knowledge of plasma confinement by strengthening co-operation among spherical torus research programmes and facilities worldwide.
 This information serves to broaden the understanding of fusion science for all devices worldwide.
 There are currently three Contracting Parties.

 Due to the improved stability of an ST device, as compared to conventional tokamaks, the plasma has a higher pressure relative to the magnetic field pressure.
 For this reason, parameters for starting and maintaining the plasma will be different than for tokamak devices.